Posted in The Saga of Sonnystone Acres

 Furthermore, he states:

 In 1889, Thomas, George, Minnie, and Ada did go to court against Mary, the grand-daughter.
-Alice Reed had died before her grandfather.
+Her sister, Alice, had died before her grandfather.
 Mary had claimed that the Will gave she and her sister Each 1/15 and that she was her sister’s legal heir.
-However, the case was found in favor of the plaintiffs and Mary was given only 1/15…which is what it seems to me that John wanted.
+However, the case was found in favor of the plaintiffs and grand-daughter Mary was given only 1/15…which is what it seems to me that her grandfather wanted.
 The land is partitioned off in that document, giving Jack’s daughter, Mary, about 14 acres, leaving 100 or so to the Big Four.

 Sonnystone proper belonged to Mary Inwood Reed as part of her 1/3.
 It consisted of the house and about 60 acres.
 Thomas Reed and George Childs sold their share of the land to their sisters and George bought a place in Chandler, IN.
 The Van Dusens and Olmsteds pretty much stayed in the homes where they’d always lived and continued to farm through the decade of the 1890s.